sunnatTuychiyev/Mazzaly_backend/README.md

 - Visits are counted when the `/api/recipe-cards/` endpoint is called and each browser session is only recorded once per day.
 Visits are grouped by the timestamp date so old records still appear correctly.
+- You can retrieve the running totals via `GET /analytics/visits/count/` which returns overall and today's visit counts.
 - **Verification Status** – doughnut chart of verified vs unverified users
 - **New Recipes** – bar chart of recipes added in the last 30 days Tables for user activity and total recipe views are paginated 20 rows per page.